ActuallyZach/ComputerScience/README.md

 ## What IDE (integrated development enviroment) should I use?
 I recomend some of the following
-- Xcode --> Used for iOS development mainly but can be used for other things.
-[Link](https://developer.apple.com/xcode/)
+- [Xcode](https://developer.apple.com/xcode/) --> Used for iOS development mainly but can be used for other things.
-- Atom --> This is an all around editor thats good for a lot of things.
-[Link](https://atom.io)
+- [Atom](https://atom.io) --> This is an all around editor thats good for a lot of things.
-- NetBeans --> This is one of the IDE's I use for Java, it's easy for beginners.
-[Link](https://netbeans.org)
+- [NetBeans](https://netbeans.org) --> This is one of the IDE's I use for Java, it's easy for beginners.
-- Eclipse --> Yet another IDE for Java.
+- [Eclipse](https://www.eclipse.org) --> Yet another IDE for Java.
 This one is much more popular than NetBeans.
-[Link](https://www.eclipse.org)
-- Visual Studio Code --> This one is a good C/C++ editor.
-[Link](https://code.visualstudio.com)
+- [Visual Studio Code](https://code.visualstudio.com) --> This one is a good C/C++ editor.